iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 I'm going to comment about the second option.
 The Exelis Lab is the group that developed this software and also provide interesting examples.
 Exelis Lab RAXMl: https://cme.h-its.org/exelixis/web/software/raxml/

 Download the infomation from the GitHub repository (https://github.com/stamatak/standard-RAxML).
 Go to Code > Download ZIP file and follow the instruction follow the instructions from the [RAxML hands-on session](https://cme.h-its.org/exelixis/web/software/raxml/hands_on.html) in the step.
 (Yes! you will need to run all from the Terminal).
+If you consider neccesary, you could create a RAXMl environemnt, not to disturb python2 of "py2" environment or any other.

 **Possible errors (and solutions)**